-Merging characteristics of interest from other 2019 MEPS files (e.g., the 2019 Full-Year Consolidated File or the 2019 Prescribed Medicines File) expands the scope of potential estimates.
-For example, to estimate the total number of home health provider events of persons with specific characteristics (e.g., age, race, and sex), population characteristics from a person-level file need to be merged onto the home health visits event file.
-This procedure is illustrated below.
-The MEPS 2019 Appendix File, HC-213I, provides additional details on how to merge 2019 MEPS data files.
+Merging characteristics of interest from other MEPS files (e.g., 2019 Full Year Consolidated File or 2019 Prescribed Medicines File) expands the scope of potential estimates.
+For example, to estimate the total number of dental events of persons with specific demographic characteristics (such as age, race, and sex), population characteristics from a person-level file need to be merged onto the Dental file.
+This procedure is shown below.
+The MEPS 2019 Appendix File, HC-213I, provides additional details of how to merge other MEPS data files.

-- 1. Create data set PERSX by sorting the 2019 Full-Year Consolidated File by the person identifier, DUPERSID.
-Keep only variables to be merged on to the home health visits event file and DUPERSID. - 2.
-Create data set HVIS by sorting the home health visits event file by person identifier, DUPERSID. - 3.
-Create final data set NEWHVIS by merging these two files by DUPERSID, keeping only records on the home health visits event file.
+- 1. Create data set PERSX by sorting the 2019 Full Year Consolidated File, by the person identifier, DUPERSID.
+Keep only variables to be merged onto the Dental file and DUPERSID. - 2.
+Create data set DENT by sorting the dental event file by person identifier, DUPERSID. - 3.
+Create final data set NEWDENT by merging these two files by DUPERSID, keeping only records on the dental event file.

-The following is an example of SAS code, which completes these steps:
+The following is an example of SAS code that completes these steps:

 '''

-PROC SORT DATA=HCXXX (KEEP=DUPERSID AGE31X AGE42X

-AGE53X SEX RACEV1X EDUCYR HIDEG)
+PROC SORT DATA=HCXXX (KEEP=DUPERSID AGE31X AGE42X AGE53X SEX RACEV1X EDUCYR HIDEG) OUT=PERSX;

-OUT=PERSX;

 BY DUPERSID;

 RUN;

-PROC SORT DATA=HVIS;
+PROC SORT DATA=DENT;

 BY DUPERSID;

 RUN;

-DATA NEWHVIS;
+DATA NEWDENT;

-MERGE HVIS (IN=A) PERSX (IN=B);
+MERGE DENT (IN=A) PERSX (IN=B);

 BY DUPERSID;

 IF A;

 RUN;

 '''